calebmhartshorn/Innovation-Lab/CAD/readme.md

 Step #1: Attach the screen to the mounting frame using the smaller bushings with a nylon nut and bolt.

-Step #2: Connect the screen to the Raspberry Pi.
+Step #2: Connect the screen to the Raspberry Pi following the screens wiki page (https://www.waveshare.com/wiki/2.4inch_LCD_Module).

 Step #3: Attach the camera to the mounting frame using the longer bushing with a nylon nut and bolt.

-Step #4: Attach the camera cable adapter to the Raspberry Pi and the camera
+Step #4: Attach the camera cable adapter to the Raspberry Pi using the camera port 0, and the camera

 Step #5: Ensure the SD card has been placed within the Raspberry Pi.